Meets second Tuesday of the month at Rose City Park

 MASTER GARDENER’S SALE

-Saturday, May 2nd and Sunday May 3rd were the dates for the Clackamas County Mater Gardeners’ Spring Garden
+Saturday, May 1st and Sunday May 2nd marked the dates for the Clackamas County Mater Gardeners’ Spring Garden

 Fair.
 Despite the changeable weather, our efforts were off to a great start Saturday morning with large crowds attending